richardnklv/richardnklv/README.md

 # Welcome!
 My name is Richard Nikolov 👋

-I'm currently diving into the world of software development and entrepreneurship, with a focus on honing my skills in Java and Python.
+I'm currently diving into the world of software development and entrepreneurship, with a focus on honing my skills in Java and Python and now diving into PHP, Laravel, and VueJS.
 I'm open to collaboration opportunities, including internships, job offers, start-up ventures, anything you find interesting, or if you just want to have a conversation with me.

 ### 🚀 Coding Journey:
 - 🌱 Learning more about: Software Engineering Principles
-- 🌐 **Languages:** **Java ☕️**, **Python 🐍**
+- 🌐 **Languages:** **Java ☕️**, **Python 🐍**, **PHP 🐘**
+- 🏛️ **Frameworks & Libraries:** **Laravel 🏗️**, **VueJS 🖼️**
 - ✨ **Coding challenges:** **[My LeetCode Solutions Repository 🌟](https://github.com/richardnklv/LeetCodeProblems)** for a deep dive into my problem-solving approach and coding skills in Java and Python.

 ### 📫 Contact: